-There has never been a greater focus on the health and well-being of children, yet, every day the health of the world’s children is compromised by poor hygiene practices which increase the risk of children contracting or spreading infectious diseases.
-The Global Hygiene Council have launched the ‘Small Steps for Big Change’ campaign to raise awareness of the risks that children face and to focus attention on the hygiene changes that need to happen to keep children healthy.
+There has never been a greater focus on the health and well-being of children, yet every day, the health of the world’s children is compromised by poor hygiene practices that increase the risk of children contracting or spreading infectious diseases.
+We launched the ‘Small Steps for Big Change’ campaign in 2016 to raise awareness of the risks children face and focus attention on the hygiene changes that are needed to keep children healthy.

-The Global Hygiene Council (GHC) has developed this report to highlight the burden of common children’s infections on health, the family and society, and to review the macro threats posed to the world’s children.
-Common infections such as diarrhoea and pneumonia are responsible for mllions of missed school days across the world, and approximately 30% of childhood deaths in developing nations.
+Common infections, such as diarrhoea and pneumonia, are responsible for millions of missed school days across the world and approximately 30% of childhood deaths in developing nations(2)

-Regardless of geographical location, many paediatric infectious diseases can be prevented or contained through good hygiene practices and education.
-Simple measures, such as covering the mouth when coughing, hand washing or using a hand sanitiser and keeping food preparation areas hygienically clean, can have a huge impact on paediatric health and the incidence of diarrhoea, cold, flu, pneumonia and gastrointestinal infections.
+Regardless of geographical location, many childhood infectious diseases can be prevented or contained through good hygiene practices and education.
+Simple measures, such as covering the mouth when coughing, handwashing or using hand sanitiser and keeping food preparation areas hygienically clean, can have a huge impact on paediatric health and the incidence of diarrhoea, cold, flu, pneumonia and gastrointestinal infections.